samanthaswan31/Completed-Bioinformatics-Projects/README.md

 2. Rosalind Bioinformatics Functions

-3. Design and Simulation of a Veterinary Trial to Evaluate Hepatitis E Vaccine Efficacy in Pig
+3. Design and Simulation of a Veterinary Trial to Evaluate a Vaccine Efficacy in a Model Organism Based Study

 4. Developing Custom Functions for Mean and Covariance Matrix Calculation and Visualization Using the Iris Dataset